-Additionally, the course will discuss ways to advocate for the library as a program environment (as opposed to being a simple management tool).
-Library-based programs such as consequential thinking, book discussions, writing-as-therapy, humor-as-therapy in the correctional environment, and the respectful treatment of women will be examined.
+Register today for this upcoming course "The Prison Library as an Agent of Rehabilitative Change" and learn ways to advocate for the library as a program environment (as opposed to being a simple management tool).
+Additionally, library-based programs such as consequential thinking, book discussions, writing-as-therapy, humor-as-therapy in the correctional environment, and the respectful treatment of women will be examined.

 The instructor, William Mongelli of Massachusetts Correctional Institution, will share examples of course materials, curricula, and post-program data analysis.
 Since his nine-month internship in prison library management through the University of Pittsburgh in 1985, Bill has worked as a librarian for the Massachusetts Department of Correction (DOC), taught inmates Lexis research skills, consequential thinking, humor-as-therapy, book discussions and ABE library orientation.
 He has given DOC workshops on legal research, prison library history, and constructive workplace humor.
 Since 2001, Bill has taught both in-person and online courses in prison library management for San Jose State University